 - 1 unit = 0.01 mL

-To calculate how many syringe units correspond to a desired dose, use this formula:
+To calculate how many syringe units (volume) correspond to a target mass of reagent, use this formula:

-Units to draw = (Desired dose in mcg ÷ Concentration in mcg/mL) × 100
+Units to draw = (Target mass in mcg ÷ Concentration in mcg/mL) × 100

 Worked example: Your reconstituted BPC-157 has a concentration of 2,500 mcg/mL.
 You want to measure out 250 mcg for an experiment.
 The calculation is: (250 ÷ 2,500) × 100 = 10 units on the insulin syringe.
 Another example: Your Ipamorelin is at 2,000 mcg/mL and you need 300 mcg.
 Calculation: (300 ÷ 2,000) × 100 = 15 units.